Building your layout- whether you do it or we do it, the same rules apply…

 In some cases you have no choice.
 MTH and Marklin new trains are all digital whether you want it or not.
 For other trains, if you can afford it and the scale locomotives you choose can handle decoders, go digital.
 It makes wiring the layout much easier and the number of features being added to digital trains is growing every year.
 If money is tight, HO scale trains generally can be retrofitted easily at a later date.
 N scale is not as digitally interesting, especially for small layouts, so it is less important.
 For O scale, the digital decision is very, very important.
 Retrofitting O scale standard trains to accommodate digital systems is difficult and often impossible.
 As for what digital does for you, see Technical Services

 Track is not a great conductor of electricity and rail joints (even if soldered) are even worse, so to help make sure your trains run smoothly, we recommend you run bus wires to both rails (or to the center and outside rails in AC systems such as Marklin, Lionel, and MTH).
 A bus wire is simply a wire that generally follows the path of the track but which is hidden under the table.
 Every so often, a feeder wire is connected to the track and then fed down to connect to the bus wire.
 The means of connecting at either end vary.
-We at Rail Tales prefer to solder these connections because it is fast and cheap and works reliably.
-Generally connect to the bus wire every 3 feet for N and every 6 feet for HO and O scale.
+Rail Tales now uses a clip system made by NCE.
+This is a very fast, affordable, convenient, and certain way of connection your wires.
+Generally connect to the bus wire every 3 feet for N and every 4-6 feet for HO and every 8 feet for O scale.
 If using flex track so there are fewer joints, this can be doubled in areas without switches.

 Good lighting for a layout is a must unless you are trying to do a night scene.
 It is best if the lights are added to the room before the layout is installed.
-We recommend the equivalent of a conventional 100w bulb every 8-10 square feet.
+We recommend the equivalent of a conventional 100w bulb every 8-10 square feet as a minimum (that means about 4 bulbs for a typical 4 x 8).

 Building and trackside lights add a nice touch to any layout, especially with the lights dimmed.
 Building lights are generally a consumer installed item and usually street lights and traffic lights are as well.
 Button activated trackside lights are also fairly easy for the consumer to install.
 We usually only install these things are part of a larger layout construction project and not as a separate item.